dmmnjaws/PAv-2020-2021-Multiple-Dispatch-in-Java/README.md

    To use multiple dispatch, one should invoke the static method from the class UsingMultipleDispatch.class: `public static invoke(Object receiver, String methodName, Object... varArgs)`

-   As preparation for the algorithm, the varAgrs is converted to a Stream of Objects, posteriorly mapped to their Types and converted to an array, by the method `private static Class[] getParameterTypes(Stream<Object> parameters)`.
+   As preparation for the algorithm, three data structures are set up:
+      - Class[] parameterTypes - the types of the parameters passed for the method one wants to invoke.
+      - Class receiverType - the type of the receiver of the method one wants to invoke.
+      - String methodName - the name of the method one wants to invoke.

    The method `private static Method bestMethod(Class receiverType, String methodName, Class[] parameterTypes)` is invoked to start the algorithm.
 The algorithm is described as follows: